NoamGanim1/NoamGanim1/README.md

 # 👋 Hi, I'm Noam Ganim!

 ### 🎯 About Me
-BS.c Industrial Engineering and Management at Ben-Gurion University, specializing in Information Systems.
+BS.c Industrial Engineering and Management at Ben-Gurion University.

 Works as: Data Analyst.